The Ultimate Van Guide

 Our Top 3 LWB (Long Wheelbase) Vans

 Okay I know what you’re all going to start saying now.
-The Long and Extra-Long Wheelbase Van categories, aka LWB and XLWB, are actually a real headache for couriers to understand.
+The Long and Extra-Long Wheelbase Van categories, aka LWB and XLWB, are actually a real headache for couriers to deal with.
 And it’s a very annoying repetitive conversation to have.

 Our Top 3 XLWB (Extra-Long Wheelbase) Vans